oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab11.md

 # Oracle Key Vault (OKV)

 ## Bring Your Own Key and use it
-- A person or process could upload externally generated keys into OKV, and share the key-ID (the name of a key) with a DBA to "use" that key.
+- A person or process could upload externally generated keys into OKV, and share the key-ID (the name of a key) with a DBA to ##use that key.
 Both processes would be isolated from each other to maintain key secrecy.

 *Estimated Lab Time:* 2 minutes